What can I do on the Administrator Dashboard?

 Who can do this with default capabilities?

 The Administrator Dashboard is a feature available with Freckle's Premium Edition.
 It allows administrators to be involved in the data tracking and assessing of students school-wide.
+The Administrator Dashboard opens by default when an administrator logs in to Freckle.
+Administrators can also get to the dashboard from Renaissance by selecting Freckle on the home page:

 The Dashboard page gives administrators oversight and control over their roster and license utilization: